 The process of recovering from a medical condition that's been eating you alive is not easy.
 If you're anyone eager to learn, do the research first.
 You might even turn to Google and type "What does it mean to be sober?" or "What are the phases of recovery?"
 The most straightforward way to sum things up would be to say that it is a big decision and demands a massive lifestyle change.

-However, a life free from addiction may feel like a long shot for someone who is in recovery or considering treatment.
+However, a life free from addiction may feel like a long shot for someone who is in recovery or considering addiction treatment services.
 But once you are ready to stop using such harmful substances, you will have to go through a few phases of addiction recovery.
 It is essential to understand these phases aren't just a 'fling.'
 They were identified by SAD researchers Carlo DiClemente and James Prochaska.
 Each of these phases will encourage you or a loved one to foster a positive change and help create a more defined path towards recovery.

 So without further ado, let's take a closer look at the six phases of recovery and what each stage entails.